AndreySVRF/react-form-palette/README.md

-# Test Project on React JS
+# Test Project on React & Redux